Parliamentary.ai

 The amendments introduce several key changes:

-Airport licenses will now explicitly require licensees to take reasonable measures to mitigate the adverse environmental effects of airports, associated facilities, and aircraft.
-These effects include noise, pollution, visual disturbances, and impacts from construction or services.
+Airport license holders must now take reasonable measures to reduce, control, or mitigate the adverse environmental effects of airports, associated facilities, and aircraft.
+This includes noise, pollution, visual disturbance, and the impacts of construction and services.

-The bill clarifies the CAA's obligations when considering competition issues, particularly in relation to the application of EU competition law (Articles 101 and 102 of the Treaty on the Functioning of the European Union – TFEU).
-The CAA must consider relevant European Commission guidance and UK competition law advice when making decisions.
+The bill clarifies the application of European Union (EU) competition laws (Articles 101 and 102 of the Treaty on the Functioning of the European Union – TFEU) within the UK's civil aviation sector.
+The Civil Aviation Authority (CAA) must consider relevant EU and UK competition advice when making decisions.

 Government Spending